Lojcs/tsacdop/README.md

 Tsacdop-Fork is a fork of Tsacdop, a podcast player developed with Flutter.
 A clean, simply beautiful, and friendly app, which is also free and open source.

 This fork updates the ui, fixes bugs and adds ux features.
-Gpodder and podcast search apis are currently not supported.
+Gpodder is currently not supported.

 Credit to upstream project [tsacdop](https://github.com/tsacdop/tsacdop), the Flutter team and all involved plugins, especially [webfeed](https://github.com/witochandra/webfeed), [Just_Audio](https://pub.dev/packages/just_audio), and [Provider](https://pub.dev/packages/provider).